ruricolist/overlord/README.md

 dependencies.
 This (mostly) replaces the need to maintain a database of dependencies.

+## A word of warning

+One thing that might not be obvious about Redo-style build systems is that they afford unusually good opportunities for parallelism.
+Although Overlord does not (yet) support parallelism, it tries to discourage reliance on side effects by, whenever possible, randomizing the order in which targets are built.

 # Overlord and Lisp images

 During development, as targets are defined and re-defined, or rebuilt